 The primary model is that of the Allianz insurance businesses.
 The model provides for a balance of fixed and variable remuneration components with a stronger focus on the longer-term realization of results in determining the final value of total remuneration.
 For the majority of businesses the following components set the remuneration structure for senior executives to comply with applicable regulations with some individual variations in the mix of components:

 - Base salary

-- Long-term incentives in the form of equity-related remuneration.
+- Variable remuneration, including short- and long-term incentives in the form of equity-related remuneration.

 Base salary is the fixed remuneration component.
 Annual adjustments also take account of sustained performance in the position, the performance of the company, general economic and compensation market conditions.
 The proportion of the fixed component within total remuneration is designed to balance performance incentives to avoid excessive risk-taking.
 Base salary is expressed as an annual cash sum paid in monthly installments.

 Variable remuneration is designed to encourage and reward achievement of both annual performance goals and the sustainable success of the Group and local companies.
 It is structured to align with Allianz’s risk positioning strategy and to reward personal contributions.
 Annual targets, both quantitative and qualitative are set and communicated in advance of the performance period and generally conform with SMART (specific, measurable, attainable, relevant and time-bound) principles.
 In the case of breaches of the Allianz’s Code of Conduct, compliance rules, risk limits or other relevant criteria, payout can be reduced partially or in full.